H4PM/Elywing/README.md

 __Elywing is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__

+__Elywing no longer supports MCRegion worlds, as they are deprecated.__

 ### Elywing, a fork of PocketMine-MP, modified by